roadsidemultimedia/Docs/tutorials/adding-custom-menus.md

 To create a new menu, type in a Menu Name (to help you remember what it is), and click the **Create Menu** button.

-Adding pages, posts, categories and tags to your menu is as simple as checking the proper boxes for the items you want and then clicking **Add to Menu**.
+Adding pages, posts, categories and tags to your menu is as simple as checking the boxes for the items you want and then clicking **Add to Menu**.

 **Theme locations**, allows you to decide where you would like your custom menu to appear in your PageLines DMS.
 If you wish to add a custom menu to the Fixed Nav or NavBar section, you do so in the sections options.